DPD's Planning bureau maintains an updated list of Open Space and Sustainability Plans that guide green development throughout Chicago.

 First adopted in 2006 and updated in 2011, the Chicago Nature and Wildlife Plan was produced by the Mayor's Nature and Wildlife Advisory Committee to continue Chicago's commitment to expand and improve our important urban natural areas.

-Adopted in 2005, the Chicago River Corridor Design Guidelines and Standards outline the requirements for development in and adjacent to the setback area along the Chicago River and its branches within the city limits.
+First adopted in 2005 and updated in 2019, the Chicago River Corridor Design Guidelines outline the requirements for development in and adjacent to the setback area along the Chicago River and its branches within the city limits.

 Adopted in 1998, the Chicago River Corridor Development Plan sets forth a shared vision for the river and outlines specific recommendations for public and private land and presents strategies for preserving and enhancing the river's natural areas.